larry-athey/climate-czar/Instructions/Pellet Stove Controller v2 Web API.md

 ---

+**/feed-high/??.?** - Sets the top auger feed time (in seconds) when the stove is in high burn mode.

+**/feed-low/??.?** - Sets the top auger feed time (in seconds) when the stove is in idle burn mode.

 **/ignitor/0** or **/ignitor/1** - Turns the ignitor on or off, while the controller is not performing an active run.

 **/json-stats** - Returns a JSON object containing the stove's current operational stats for use with third-party software.